othim/nn_mwpc/README.md

   your choice.

 The code is a C++ code.
 If you want to use all of its features, you have to write this code in C++.
-However there is a python interface that is built for easy access to certain key features that are pre-specified.
+However, there is a python interface that is built for easy access to certain key features that are pre-specified.
 To make more features available from python you have to write the code in C++ and then bind the calls to python via the interface.

-If you have any questions or suggestions of improvement you are very welcome to open an issue on git or contact me
+If you have any questions or suggestions for improvement you are very welcome to open an issue on git or contact me

 (Oliver Thim, email: oliver.thim@chalmers.se).